Point Frederick

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-Point Frederick, a suburb, has a median taxpayer income of $57,233 and an average income of $73,963 according to AreaSearch's aggregation of postcode level ATO data for the financial year 2023.
-This is higher than Greater Sydney's median income of $60,817 and average income of $83,003.
-By September 2025, estimated incomes are approximately $62,304 (median) and $80,516 (average), based on a Wage Price Index growth of 8.86%.
-Personal income ranks at the 64th percentile ($882 weekly), while household income is at the 43rd percentile.
-Income distribution shows 32.0% of individuals earning between $1,500 and $2,999.
+The suburb of Point Frederick had a median taxpayer income of $57,233 and an average income of $73,963 in the financial year 2023, according to postcode level ATO data aggregated by AreaSearch.
+This is higher than Greater Sydney's median income of $60,817 and average income of $83,003 during the same period.
+By September 2025, estimated incomes would be approximately $62,304 (median) and $80,516 (average), based on an 8.86% increase from the financial year 2023 wages.
+Census data shows personal income ranks at the 64th percentile ($882 weekly), while household income is at the 43rd percentile.
+Income distribution reveals that 32.0% of Point Frederick's population (746 individuals) fall within the $1,500 - $2,999 income range, which aligns with the broader trend in the surrounding region where 30.9% are in the same category.
 Housing affordability pressures are severe, with only 82.8% of income remaining after housing costs, ranking at the 42nd percentile.
 The suburb's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income